mccright/rrl/AudioBooks/README.md

 By [Mark Harmon](https://en.wikipedia.org/wiki/Mark_Harmon) (1951 – ) and [Leon Carroll, Jr.]()  ( – )

 Reading Notes: Harmon and (*retired NCIS Special Agent*) Carroll investigate some of the early days of what would become the Naval Criminal Investigative Service (NCIS) — known in the 1940s as the Office of Naval Intelligence (ONI) through the experiences of a real-life character, Douglas Wada, a Hawaiian born to Japanese immigrant parents at the start of WWII in the Pacific.
+It is an interesting story.

 [Overdrive Summary](https://www.overdrive.com/media/9703970/ghosts-of-honolulu)
 [Review by Jim Lee](https://jimleeauthor.wordpress.com/2024/05/01/book-review-ghosts-of-honolulu/)